yugabyte/yb-kafka-connector/README.md

 - Maven - 3.3+

 ## Steps to setup and run connect sink
 1. Download Confluent Open Source from https://www.confluent.io/download/.
-This is a manual step, as Email id is needed (as of Nov 2018).
+This is a manual step, since an email id is needed to register (as of Nov 2018).
    Unbundle the content of the tar.gz to location `~/yb-kafka/confluent-os/confluent-5.0.0` using these steps.
    ```
    mkdir -p ~/yb-kafka/confluent-os